cherenkov-plenoscope/mctracer/README.md

 mctracer is short for Monte Carlo Ray traceing.

 ## installation on Ubuntu 14 LTS
-- Google Test 'gtest' for the unit teste
+- Google Test 'gtest' for the unit tests
 - OpenCV Computer Vision Library for GUI visualisation
 - SWIG for python rapping
 - cmake